 - Virtual Education

 Social Science and History

-At Charlottesville City Schools, the History and Social Science programming develops skills in analysis, writing, critical reading, research, and collaboration.
+At Charlottesville City Schools, the History and Social Science programming is committed to teaching accurate history and promoting responsive inquiry in our K-12 social studies classrooms.
+Our classes develop inquiry skills in analysis, writing, critical reading, research, and collaboration.
 These skills support students in their academics as they become citizens for a democratic society.